ThePhD/ThePhD.github.io/_posts/2018-10-25-Big Papers - Optional.md

 # Wait a second, it's only nanoseconds...!

 Right.
 These benchmarks already take an age to run (literally hours) because of the serious confidence that needs to be established by [Google Benchmark](https://github.com/google/benchmark), so it runs anywhere from ten thousand times to 4 million times.
-Therefore, to not have to die of old age waiting for the statistics to compute the 4 million iterations _for each and every sample_, the vectors were only of size 8, with `int`s in them.
+Therefore, to not have to die of old age waiting for the statistics to compute the 4 million iterations _for each and every sample_, the `vector`s only had `8` `int`s in them.
 I'm sure if you put `MyBigHonkinExpensiveType` in the vector, these numbers would get DRAMATICALLY worse.
-But I don't have the laptop to fry over running that benchmark. :D
+But I don't have the laptop to fry over running that benchmark! ♩~

-As we can see, there is clearly a huge benefit to references.
-Which is exactly why Simon Brand's paper needs a partner.
+As we can see, there is clearly a measurable benefit to references.
+Which is part of the reason why financial companies, LLVM shops, and other places are still using `tl::optional` or inventing their own type with reference and void specializations.
+Matt Calabrese's [Regular Void](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0146r1.html) paper will one day fix void specializations so that everything is okay.
+But, the references question is still an open one.
+Given the performance benefits, the fact that it is incredibly frustration to suffer random copies in the middle of generic code because `std::optional` will throw a hissy fit, and because sometimes it is _not_ okay to go back and change all prior code using references to return `std::reference_wrapper`s, Simon Brand's paper needs a partner paper!
+A partner like...

 # [p1175 - a simple and practical optional for C++](https://wg21.link/p1172)